LAND NAVIGATIONAL TECHNIQUE: AIMING OFF

 Rationale for using the Aiming Off technique

 When using a base-plate compass care must be taken to ensure the bearing is accurate.
 However, they are calibrated to 2 degrees and it is easy to move the compass housing to one calibration either side of the intended reading (1).
 This gives an error of 2 degrees and can easily be more if one is trying to follow that bearing in adverse weather e.g. high wind, rain, mist and snow.
 Another 3 or 4 degrees error can be added in these conditions which can cumulate to a 6 degree error.
 The effect of a 6 degree error over a distance of one kilometre is that you will be miss your objective by 105 metres (1)!
 This has a serious consequence if visibility is only 20 metres.
 Using this calculation the percentage on a 6 degree error is just over 10%.
 Worth keeping in mind for the next time you need to use a compass bearing.
 Ways to avoid compass bearing errors are to be accurate as possible and to keep the distance of the bearing as short as possible.
 As this cannot always be the case this is where the aiming off technique comes into play.
-In the example on the diagram the distance from the attack point to the objective [route 3] is less than a quarter of that from location L to the trig pillar objective [route D] thereby limiting potential errors.
+In the example on the diagram the distance from the attack point to the objective [route 3] is around a third less of that from location L to the trig pillar objective [route D] thereby limiting potential errors.

 Ordnance Survey Triangulation Stations